Old Mackinac Point Lighthouse was built in Mackinaw

 signal had been put in place 2 years earlier, in a building which was torn

-down around 1940 and was recently been reconstructed to house a new Straits
+down around 1940 and is currently being reconstructed to house a new Straits

 When in operation, Old Mackinac Point Lighthouse housed

-the families of the lighthouse keeper and assistant keeper in separate
+the families of a lighthouse keeper and an assistant keeper in separate

 apartments.
 The families of the keepers assisted with tasks such as hauling